 Topic 2.4 – Energy networks

-The key objective of this Topic is achieving well-interconnected and well-functioning electricity and natural gas systems and markets in the Adriatic-Ionian region, to foster security of energy supply, and to improve competitiveness of energy delivery in view of the transition towards decarbonised energy systems.
-Priorities are enacting the energy goals of the European Green Deal, RePower EU, and the Green Agenda for Western Balkans, while contributing to the energy transition, large-scale deployment of renewable energy sources, increased electrification of the energy system, energy efficiency and resilience of energy infrastructure.
+The key objective of this Topic is achieving well-interconnected and well-functioning electricity and natural gas systems and markets in the Adriatic-Ionian Region, to foster security of energy supply, and to improve competitiveness of energy delivery in view of the transition towards decarbonised energy systems to confront the climate change challenge, priorities are enacting the energy goals of The European Green Deal, RePower EU, and the Green Agenda for Western Balkans, while contributing to the energy transition, large-scale deployment of renewable energy sources, increased electrification of the energy system, energy efficiency and resilience of energy infrastructure with a view at EU enlargement.

 Global objectives.
 Energy systems are made up of energy networks, energy markets and energy uses.
 These three prongs are interrelated, as networks are essential for the effective operation of the markets and energy delivery to the final users.
 The opening of the EU electricity and natural gas markets, pursued by the EU directives and regulations, contributes to security of supply and its competitiveness and appears facilitated by the European Agency for Cooperation of Energy Regulators and the Energy Community.
 Extensive networks, interconnections and interoperability are needed for energy security, diversification and effective energy operation.
 The energy policy objectives of the EU – environmental sustainability, security of supply and competitiveness – can only be achieved through a well-interconnected and well-functioning internal energy market.

 EUSAIR objectives.
-The focus is on the cooperation energy policies and initiatives by countries of the Adriatic-Ionian region, collaboration on infrastructure developments and harmonised operation of energy systems.
+The focus is on the cooperation on energy policies and initiatives by countries of the Adriatic-Ionian Region, collaboration on infrastructure development and harmonised operation of the energy systems.

-The electricity and natural gas systems and markets in the Adriatic-Ionian region and even more in the Western Balkans region remain fragmented.
+The electricity and natural gas systems and markets in the Adriatic-Ionian Region and even more in the Western Balkans Region remain fragmented.
 Actions to reverse this trend will be addressed under this Topic.

-Forms of integration of the electricity markets in the region are a goal which is assumed should be achieved by 2030.
+Investments in infrastructure are crucial for achieving market competitiveness for both electricity and natural gas.
+Forms of integration of the electricity markets in the Region are a goal which is assumed should be achieved by 2030.
 In the electricity market, the ultimate objective remains the removal of regulated electricity prices, the substantial easing of network congestions, and unhampered cross-border exchanges of power.

-Investments in infrastructure are crucial for achieving market competitiveness for both electricity and natural gas.

 Development of freely accessible energy trading hubs and auctioning platforms is necessary to enhance market competitiveness.

-Hydropower is the most commonly used type of renewable energy in the Adriatic-Ionian region.
-Substantial contributions from intermitted solar and wind power are expected in the coming years.
+Hydropower is the most commonly used type of renewable energy in the Adriatic-Ionian Region.
+Substantial contributions from intermitted solar, wind power and biomass are expected in the coming years.
 Unavailability of electric grid capacity to dispatch fluctuating power from renewable sources is limiting the development of renewable energy.
 There are bottlenecks in the uptake and distribution of solar and wind power.

 The Energy Community and EUSAIR interconnection plans include connecting new renewable energy to the main power grid, and improving the reliability and quality of energy services.
 Interconnection of electricity grids and adequate grids capacity are pre-conditions for large-scale investments in renewable energy and its deployment.

 In the natural gas market, substantial investments are required in gas supply facilities transmission and storage infrastructure, in order to improve market liquidity.

+Natural gas should be viewed as a transition fuel during progress towards decarbonised energy systems through the European Union by the year 2050.
+Conditions should be created according to a long-term perspective to shift away from natural gas to renewable and low-carbon gases, in particular biomethane and hydrogen.

+To the purpose, flexible gas infrastructures, highly efficient gas use and cogeneration, carbon capture and sequestration technologies and corresponding investments should receive consideration.